HersheyTaichou/CodeBible/content/Office 365/3 User/User Term.md

+---
-# Azure and Exchange Online User Termination Commands
+title: Azure and Exchange Online User Termination Commands
+description: Commands useful when off-boarding a user
+---

+Commands useful when off-boarding a user

 ## Prerequisites